-Time’s Affect (verb) (on me) as musical material continues, I record more tracks at home in contrast to the cold, windy time-space of that old truck, that memory from November.
+Time’s Affect (the verb) (meaning on me) as musical material continues as I record more tracks at home in contrast to the cold, windy time-space of that old truck, that memory from November.
 It occurs to me now that the truck, or any object, so static or still, is playable.
 Sound is the decoration– a verb.
 Or is it sound as substrate rather than time, not music?
 I can’t decide.
 Sound as the decoration or maybe the canvas; I go back and forth on all this.
-Do I animate the inanimate object onto a time-substrate, also using pixels (photos) to create a comment on the effects of time?
+Do I animate the inanimate object onto a time-substrate, also using pixels (if it’s photos) to create a comment on the effects of time?

 I’ve already determined that it is lovely and was surprised to play trombone into the back window of the truck.
 Another compositional scheme could have involved headphones and a contact mic.
 Another idea was to virtually place a truck piece (maybe just the truck bumper) in the hands of more than one person and in more than one place.

 I could have done something much more ephemeral such as the kind of scheme Alvin Lucier would aim for.
 A tiny bit I’ve already tried this by walking around inside; the truck was my musical piece— the playing of the floor by shoes, let’s say.
 The leaves (it’s all snowed over now) made music as I walked.